IvanSchulz/SolidCP/SolidCP/Sources/Tools/SolidCP-Configuration-Tool/SolidCP-Configuration-ReadMe.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-SolidCP Readme - SolidCP-Configuration.ps1
+FuseCP Readme - FuseCP-Configuration.ps1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The SolidCP Configuration script has been designed to speed up the installation process as well as automate as much as possible to ensure mistakes are not made when initially setting up your environment or adding new servers to it.
+The FuseCP Configuration script has been designed to speed up the installation process as well as automate as much as possible to ensure mistakes are not made when initially setting up your environment or adding new servers to it.